- Nov 13, 1934

 - New York, New York, USA

-The career of producer/director Garry Marshall has been marked by many peaks, the highest of which include such classic television sitcoms as The Odd Couple (1970-1975), Happy Days (1974-1984), and Mork and Mindy (1978-1982), and the phenomenally popular feature film Pretty Woman (1990).
-A Brooklyn native, Marshall (born Gary Marsciarelli) is the son of… More Bio:
+The career of producer/director Garry Marshall was marked by many peaks, including such classic television sitcoms as The Odd Couple (1970-1975), Happy Days (1974-1984), and Mork and Mindy (1978-1982), and the phenomenally popular feature film Pretty Woman (1990).
+A Brooklyn native, Marshall (born Gary Marsciarelli) was the son of an industrial… More Bio:

-The career of producer/director Garry Marshall has been marked by many peaks, the highest of which include such classic television sitcoms as The Odd Couple (1970-1975), Happy Days (1974-1984), and Mork and Mindy (1978-1982), and the phenomenally popular feature film Pretty Woman (1990).
-A Brooklyn native, Marshall (born Gary Marsciarelli) is the son of an industrial filmmaker and a dance instructor.
+The career of producer/director Garry Marshall was marked by many peaks, including such classic television sitcoms as The Odd Couple (1970-1975), Happy Days (1974-1984), and Mork and Mindy (1978-1982), and the phenomenally popular feature film Pretty Woman (1990).
+A Brooklyn native, Marshall (born Gary Marsciarelli) was the son of an industrial filmmaker and a dance instructor.
 His sister, Penny Marshall, is a comic actress and noted film director.
 Marshall majored in journalism at Northwestern University and subsequently served a stint in the army before becoming a reporter for the New York Daily News.
 He was also a jazz drummer in a band before becoming a television comedy scriptwriter for such artists as Joey Bishop and Phil Foster and the writer for Jack Parr on The Tonight Show.

 In features, Marshall co-produced and co-wrote (with Belson) his first film, How Sweet It Is!, in 1968.
 A year later, the two produced and penned The Grasshopper.
 Marshall made his directorial feature film debut in 1982 with Young Doctors in Love, a comic look at daytime serials.
-As a film director, Marshall's output has received uneven critical reviews.
+As a film director, Marshall's output received uneven critical reviews.
 Films such as the Goldie Hawn/Kurt Russell vehicle Overboard and the Bette Midler/Barbara Hershey melodrama Beaches (1988) had good box-office business, but were considered of average quality.
 1990's Pretty Woman was Marshall's first big movie hit.
 Following its tremendous success, he tried his hand at a serious drama with Frankie and Johnny (1991) starring Al Pacino and Michelle Pfeiffer.
-Since then, Marshall's films have tended more toward sentimental and straight dramas such as The Twilight of the Golds (1997) and The Other Sister (1999).
+Later, Marshall's films tended more toward sentimental and straight dramas such as The Twilight of the Golds (1997) and The Other Sister (1999).
 Marshall returned to comedy -- and to his teaming of Julia Roberts and Richard Gere -- in 1999 with Runaway Bride.
-Remaining an active director well into his 70s, Marshall helped to launch Anne Hathaway's career by taking the helm for both 2001's The Princess Diaries and its 2004 sequel, though his subsequent, holiday-themed ensemble comedies Valentine's Day (2010) and New Year's Eve (2011) and his final film Mother's Day (2016) largely flatlined with critics and moviegoers - with the latter even earning him his first-ever Razzie Award.
+Remaining an active director well into his 70s, Marshall helped to launch Anne Hathaway's career by taking the helm for both 2001's The Princess Diaries and its 2004 sequel, though his subsequent, holiday-themed ensemble comedies Valentine's Day (2010), New Year's Eve (2011) and his final film Mother's Day (2016) largely flatlined with critics and moviegoers - with New Year's Eve earning him his first-ever Razzie Award.

-In addition to his work behind the camera, Marshall has occasionally appeared as an actor in films and television shows alike.
+In addition to his work behind the camera, Marshall occasionally appeared as an actor in films and television shows alike.
 During the mid-'90s, many TV audiences came to recognize him for playing Candice Bergen's ratings-crazy boss, Stan Lansing, on Murphy Brown.
 Marshall died July 18, 2016, of complications of pneumonia.